-MIDI Sample Dump allows sample data to be transferred to and from the ESI using the MIDI Sample Dump Standard.
+MIDI Sample Dump allows sample data to be transferred to and from the ESI-32 using the MIDI Sample Dump Standard.
 This is a way of transferring samples to and from other samplers, although none of the preset parameters are transferred.
 Sample loop data is retained.
-If imported samples have loop problems such as "ticks or pops", the Sample Integrity function (Digital Processing module, Digital Tools I (7), Sample Integrity (7)) may be able to automatically repair them.
+If imported samples have loop problems such as "ticks or pops", the Sample Integrity function (Digital Processing, 7-7) may be able to automatically repair them.
 Otherwise adjust the loop points.

-The ESI can transmit sample data with a word size of either 14 or 16 bits (Certain instruments such as the SP-1200 require the use of the 14 bit word size).
+The ESI-32 can transmit sample data with a word size of either 14 or 16 bits (Certain instruments such as the SP-1200 require the use of the 14 bit word size).
 In addition, for instruments that use 14 bits or less, 14 bit mode transmits data 30% faster.